cybersoel/ADLab/README.md

 <br />
 <br />

- - Line 1: This variable is going to store the Password that all of the user accounts are going to use.
+ - Line 1: The variable `$PASSWORD_FOR_USERS` is going to store the password that all of the user accounts are going to use.
 (I set up as "Password1")
  - Line 2:  Pulls all the names from the "names.txt" file and puts them as an array into the variable `$User_First_Last_List`
 <p align="center">
 <br/>